Th3c0d3d1/dao/README.md

+Thank you for checking out the Next Gen DAO Project.
+We hope this project demonstrates our commitment to building robust and user-friendly blockchain applications.

 # Next Gen DAO Project

 Welcome to the Next Gen DAO Project, a comprehensive demonstration of a Decentralized Autonomous Organization (DAO) built using Hardhat, Solidity, and React.
 This project showcases a complete workflow from smart contract development and deployment to frontend integration and testing.